Among other things, an add-on could:

 You are not required to list your add-on on AMO, but your add-on must be signed by Mozilla else users will not be able to install it.

-For an overview of the process of publishing your add-on, see Signing and distributing your add-on.
+For an overview for the process of publishing your add-on see, Signing and distributing your add-on.

 Other types of add-ons